Mahantango Formation

 The Devonian Mahantango Formation is a mapped bedrock unit in Pennsylvania, West Virginia, and Maryland.
 It is named for the North branch of the Mahantango Creek in Perry and Juniata counties in Pennsylvania.
 It is a member of the Hamilton Group, along with the underlying the Marcellus Formation Shale.
 South of Tuscarora Mountain in south central Pennsylvania, the lower members of this unit were also mapped as the Montebello Formation.

 Details of the type section and of stratigraphic nomenclature for this unit as used by the U.S. Geological Survey are available on-line at the National Geologic Map Database.

 Description

 The Mahantango Formation is a gray, brown, and olive siltstone and shale, characterized by coarsening-upward cycles.

 Stratigraphic Setting

-The Mahantango Formation is typically found conformally overlying the Marcellus Formation, and underlying the Tully Limestone (where present).
+The Mahantango Formation is typically found conformably overlying the Marcellus Formation, and underlying the Tully Limestone (where present).

 The Mahantango has been divided into four members: